shanthoshp/DataSets/README.md

 # Financial Statements
 I have been supplied with two vectors of data: monthly revenue and monthly expenses for the financial year.
-I muat calculate the following financial metrics:
+I must calculate the following financial metrics:

 - profit for each month